-A speech pathology license from the District of Columbia allows SLPs to identify and assess language, communication, and swallowing disorders.1 To receive a license in D.C., a candidate will need to have a master’s degree, complete a clinical fellowship and pass an exam.2
+A speech pathology license from the District of Columbia allows SLPs to identify and assess language, communication, and swallowing disorders.
+To receive a license in D.C., a candidate will need to have a master’s degree, complete a clinical fellowship, and pass an exam.2

-The below information has been curated by the American Speech-Language Hearing Association (ASHA) based on District of Columbia’s rules and regulations for state licensure.
+The information below has been curated by the American Speech-Language Hearing Association (ASHA) based on the District of Columbia’s rules and regulations for state licensure.
 Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.2

 Sponsored online speech pathology programs